aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/Microsoft/SQL_server/indexes.md

 In the next sections we will expand on this book example to explain the concepts of indexes.

+## Index seeks and index scans
+As seen from the examples in the previous section, when there is an index (when the list is ordered) you can relatively quickly get to the correct row, in case the column you are looking in is part of the index.
+This action of going through an index is called index seek.

+When there is no index present, you would have to go row by row and page by page to ge to the correct row.
+This takes considerably longer.
+This action of going through the rows is called index scan.
+Most of the time you want to avoid index scans.

 ## What types of indexes are there?
 So now we have a rough idea what indexes are and why they are handy, we can have a look what types of indexes there are.
 We can distinguish the following index types: